tomdw/java-modules-context-boot/README.md

 `be.aca.platform.java.modules.context.boot.starter`

-and which is a standard Spring Boot starter that automatically triggers `ModuleContextBooter.boot()`.
+and which is a standard Spring Boot starter that automatically triggers `ModuleContextBooter.boot(springBootApplicationContext)`.
+The framework uses the given `springBootApplicationContext` as default application context when retrieving beans for a Module.

 This alternative enables applications that are standard spring boot applications running on the modulepath to easily integrate other modules which define their own ModuleContext for better isolation.